AnnaToi01/GFP_Robustness/README.md

 ## Mutational robustness <a name="mut_rob"></a>

-16 cgreGFPs along with the WT cgreGFP were sorted using FACS based on green fluo- rescence intensity ([provided dataset](https://github.com/AnnaToi01/GFP_Robustness/tree/main/Abs_Fluor_analysis/Mut_robustness/data)).
-In order to visualize the mutational robustness of the variants, the sequence divergence from the original sequence (number of mutations) were plotted against the median measured brightness.
+Mutant libraries containing thousands of variants of the 16 cgreGFPs along with the WT cgreGFP were sorted using FACS based on green fluo- rescence intensity ([provided dataset](https://github.com/AnnaToi01/GFP_Robustness/tree/main/Abs_Fluor_analysis/Mut_robustness/data)).
+In order to visualize the mutational robustness of the variants, the median measured brightness of mutant variants was plotted as a function of their divergence from the original sequence (number of mutations).
 The steepness of the descent of the curve, thus the sharpness of the fitness peak, directly correlates with mutational robustness, as more fragile proteins lose their functionality quicker as distance from the fitness peak increases.
 Using custom python script, different functions were fitted to the plot of the number of mutations against the mean brightness.
 Sigmoid function fitted best, so through its inverse function the number of the mutations needed to reach half of the initial measured brightness was taken as a measure for the mutational robustness of the protein.
 See [Jupyter notebook](https://github.com/AnnaToi01/GFP_Robustness/blob/main/Abs_Fluor_analysis/Mut_robustness/Mut_robustness.ipynb).